ThGreatExplorer/OOD_Reversi/Readme.md

 2. Then we altered our view to use only the Read-only model for the previous Textual view and for the GUI view we created for this part of the assignment.
 3. The move method requires a player passed in and checks for it to be the currentPlayer.

+## Changes for Part III (from Part II)
+1. Model Changes:
+   1. Added addModelFeatures(ModelObserverFeatures modelFeatures) method which subscribes the controller as a listener to the model.
+Since each controller takes in a Model, View, and Player, we ensure the model states are consistent across all views for each player by having each controller, in the constructor, take in the same model, so they all "listen" to that model whenever that model moves or passes.
+   2. Added notifyMoveMade() that tells each controller listener to update their view.
+Again since, the subscribers are ensured in the main method to be set up correctly, notifications are sent to the correct views to tell those views to update
+   3. Added startGame() method which just calls the notifyMoveMade() at the start of the game.
+This is for the case that an AI Player has the first move.
+2. View Changes:
+   1. Refactored JFrame so that instead of implementing EventListener, the GUIView now has a addPlayerActionFeatures(PlayerActionFeatures playerActionFeatures) method which creates an anonymous class that functions as the event listener and passes whatever move is made to the playMove() or passMove() methods in the PlayerActionFeature interface.
+   2. Added GameOver where if the model's game over method returns true, then when the view updates, the gameOver() method is called which creates a glass pane (JPanel) that covers the entire JFrame and intercepts any user input, effectively freezing the game at the last scene and displaying a Win,Tie, or Lose message with the score.
+   3. Added update() method which tells the view to re-render
+      1. Refactored ReversiHexagonalPanel to paint the panel with the current game state of the model instead of always using the intial model state passed into the constructor
+   4. Added errorMessage() method which is called whenever there is an error with a move such as if it's illegal or no move is selected or it's not their turn to move, causing a modal dialog to pop up which disables interaction with the view until the user closes the dialog.